 For convenience, the word "councillor" is used in model standing orders and, unless the context suggests otherwise, includes a non-councillor with or without voting rights.
+Model standing orders use gender-neutral language (e.g. "Chair").

-A model standing order that includes brackets like this '()' requires information to be inserted by a council.
-A model standing order that includes brackets like this '[]' and the term 'OR' provides alternative options for a council to choose from when determining standing orders.
+A model standing order that includes brackets like this '( )' requires information to be inserted by a council.
+A model standing order that includes brackets like this '[ ]' and the term 'OR' provides alternative options for a council to choose from when determining standing orders.